Welpyes/Welpyes-Dotfiles/README.md

 you can make a custom command by puting
 `function fetch {pwsh -File 'C:\Users\(your username)\fetch.ps1'}`
-into your powershell profile
+into your powershell profile.
  you can access it by using `notepad .$PROFILE`